damianlores/unix_shell/README.md

 TO DO:
-    - Properly set off for open files list
+    - Apply use of errno for own functions?